kbogar/p1-gym/README.md

 ## Validator Testing
 # HTML
-- No errors were found when passing through the official W3C validator
+- No errors were found when passing through the official W3C validator.

 link or screenshot
-- No errors were found when passing through the official (Jigsaw) validator
+- No errors were found when passing through the official (Jigsaw) validator.

 link or screenshot
+## Accessibility
+- I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

+screenshot
 ## Unfixed Bugs
 - No unfixed bugs
 ## Deployment